A national high speed rail system ends our oil dependency quickly & permanently

 America was built for $10 per barrel oil

 In addition to being ever more expensive, oil will be more and more difficult to obtain in the huge quantities and at the rate we use it daily in America.
 Drilling for oil off our coasts and throughout the nation's pristine wilderness areas will not solve this because together these can only produce a tiny percent of the 20 million barrels we use daily.
 Even with this expanded domestic drilling we would still be importing more and more oil from foreign nations each day.

-The events experienced across the Middle East over the past decade demonstrate how unstable the entire region is surrounding the world's remaining oil supplies, and how easily it can spiral out of control.
+The events experienced across the Middle East over the past decade demonstrate how potentially unstable the entire region is surrounding the world's remaining oil supplies, and how easily it can spiral out of control, causing a major disruption to international oil shipments (to the USA).

 The fact that the daily operation of America is dependent on the continuous supply of oil from this region is a wake-up call to Americans.

 Our oil dependency is a serious matter of national security.
 The only long-term solution is to get our economy off oil completely.

 American oil dependency makes the nation vulnerable